benjo-m/tinkerpal/README.md

 ## Notice
-🚧 TinkerPal is still in development phase and not yet publicly available.
+🚧 TinkerPal is still in development and not publicly available yet.

 # TinkerPal